List of defunct law enforcement agencies of Massachusetts: Department of Public Safety - Division of State Police

 This is the former statewide police department for the Commonwealth of Massachusetts, which was founded in 1865; the M.D.C.
 Police, Registry of Motor Vehicles Police, and Capitol Police merged with this department to form the new Department of State Police in 1992.
-Prior to being known as the Massachusetts State Police, the department was known as the Special District Police of Massachusetts from 1879 to 1919.
+Prior to being known as the Massachusetts State Police, from 1865 to 1879 the agency was known as the "Massachusetts State Constabulary," or simply the "Massachusetts Constabulary."
+From 1879 to 1919 it was known as the "Special District Police of Massachusetts."
+From 1919 the agency assumed its current name, the "Massachusetts State Police."